Get up to 4 quotes by filling in only 1 quick form

 Solar panels can be a great way to reduce costs and break free of the fossil-fuel-based electric grid.
 Sounds great, right?
 Here’s the catch: there are circumstances where they can and can’t be appropriate for your home.
 For one thing, since solar panels are reliant on sunlight, you will need a location with decent sunlight exposure and sunlight hours.

-You will also need a roof or an array that faces South for ideal access to direct light.
-While other directions can still make use of sunlight, you may not get maximum utility from your installation and your payback period will be longer.
+You will also need a roof or an array that faces South, as it is the best angle for solar panels in the UK.
+While other directions can still make use of adequate sunlight, you may not get maximum utility from your installation and your payback period will be longer.
 Similarly, the zone around the solar panels needs to be unobstructed by shade.

 If you meet these criteria, with the right system, you can cut costs and even earn money by giving back to the electric grid.
 Installation can even increase the value of your property by about 4.1%, according to Zillow.
 While there are a ton of different reasons to get them, make sure you know what type of system you need and if your home is suited to the installation.